-The Early Intervention Early Childhood Special Education (EI/ECSE) professional standards define the knowledge, skills, and competencies of the Early Intervention/Early Childhood Special Education workforce.

-The Council for Exceptional Children (CEC) and the Division for Early Childhood (DEC) with support from the National Association for the Education of Young Children (NAEYC) worked with the Council for the Accreditation of Educator Preparation (CAEP) to adopt the EI/ECSE Standards in 2020.
+- Standards define what you must know to be able to do your job (knowledge and skills). - The EI/ECSE professional standards define the knowledge, skills, and competencies of the Early Intervention/Early Childhood Special Education workforce. - The Council for Exceptional Children (CEC) and the Division for Early Childhood (DEC) with support from the National Association for the Education of Young Children (NAEYC) has worked with the Council for the Accreditation of Educator Preparation (CAEP) to develop EI/ECSE Standards.